Jean Baptiste Colbert, Marquis of Seignelay: Life

-Catherine later married again to Charles de Lorraine, Count of Marsan a member of the powerful (and more noble) house of Lorraine.
+Catherine later married again to Charles de Lorraine, Count of Marsan, a member of the powerful princely House of Lorraine.
 She died in childbirth in December 1699.

 On the death of his father in 1683, Seignelay was named Navy Secretary by Louis XIV and held the post until his death.
 He accompanied Abraham Duquesne at the bombardment of Genoa in May 1684.
 He completed the Code Noir begun by his father.
 He was named Minister in 1689.

 Seignelay continued his father's work of expanding the French Navy; between 1660 and 1690 the Navy increased under their control from 18 sailing vessels to some 125.
 While the arsenals too were reconstructed, modern studies criticise the Colberts, father and son, for concentrating on ships rather than infrastructure.

 In 1675, Nicolas Boileau dedicated his ninth epistle, Nothing is beautiful but the truth, to Siegnelay and he was named Grand Treasurer of the Order of the Holy Spirit.
 In 1683, he inherited the Château de Sceaux, which he improved, employing the services of Jules Hardouin Mansart.

 He was succeeded as Navy Minister by Louis Phélypeaux, Marquis of Phélypeaux.